 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-PIECEWISE_LINEAR_PRODUCT_INTEGRAL is available in a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+PIECEWISE_LINEAR_PRODUCT_INTEGRAL is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.

 FEM1D, a data directory which contains a description and examples of files that describe a finite element model.